dangnelson/react-native-version-support-table/README.md

 ###Placement

-Add before your first H1 header.
+Add after your first H1 title header.
 This allows for developers to see whether or not your component is compatiable with their app before diving into your documentation.

 ###Markdown
 Copy this Markdown and add it to the beginning of your README file before the first header.
 Change the version numbers to the latest you've tested your component on.